Dutch elections: How COVID-19 salvaged Mark Rutte's bid amid scandal | DW | 14.03.2021

 The aftermath of the benefits scandal finally felled the coalition government in January, ahead of the general elections on March 15-17 (due to the pandemic, voting is spread over three days to help people vote safely).

-Politicians have been ousted for much less, yet, but the party of caretaker leader Mark Rutte remains the clear frontrunner.
+Politicians have been ousted for much less, yet the party of caretaker leader Mark Rutte remains the clear frontrunner.
 It marks another milestone in Rutte's remarkable skills as a politician eyeing his fourth term in office.

 According to a survey conducted earlier this year by Vrije Universiteit (VU) Amsterdam, on average 33% of respondents believed the government needed to step down over the scandal.